Reasons To Provide Language Specific Safety Training to Employees

-The Spanish-speaking population in the U.S. is growing and will soon to be the largest minority group in the country.
+The Spanish-speaking population in the U.S. is growing and will soon be the largest minority group in the country.
 This also means that a large and growing part of our workforce includes those who speak English as a second language.
-However, in addition to Spanish there are many other languages many non-English speakers hold as their first language as well.
-The use of many different languages can create many problems, especially in regards to understanding safety procedures and training, and this is something that more and more companies are addressing.
+However, in addition to Spanish, there are many other languages many non-English speakers hold as their first language as well.
+The use of many different languages can create many problems, especially regarding understanding safety procedures and training, and this is something that more and more companies are addressing.
 In fact, OSHA cites that nearly 25 percent of work-related injuries occur due to communication breakdowns that came about as a result of a language barrier.
-So lets discuss why you should be a proactive company, and why you should care about making accommodations for these workers.
+So let’s discuss why you should be a proactive company, and why you should care about making accommodations for these workers.

 It’s Reasonable and Prudent

 While OSHA does not require the offering of safety training in languages other than English, it does require that all employees be properly trained in all safety protocols related to their occupation and workplace.
 It’s hard for an employee to be “properly trained” if he or she can’t easily comprehend what’s being taught.
 Even if an employee can hold a conversation or get messages across when speaking English with management or co-workers, the translation process that takes place in the brain can make truly understanding items learned in the written text quite difficult.
 While it may be inconvenient at first, it is worth it to invest in providing resources in multiple languages (many safety and warning labels come in English, Spanish, and combined versions, now).